Frequently Asked Questions

-Which MLA program should I take: the MLA or MLA National Certificate Program?
+Which MLA program should I take: the MLA Certificate or the MLA National Certificate program?

-All students in BC should take the MLA program, not the National Certificate.
+If you are a BC student, take the MLA program, not the MLA National program.

-Students in the Atlantic Provinces (NB, NL, NS and PEI) and NT must be admitted to a Medical Laboratory Assistant (MLA) program accredited (or undergoing accreditation) by the Canadian Medical Association (CMA) in order to write the CSMLS national certification exam, which is required for employment in these provinces.
+If you live in the Atlantic provinces (NB, NL, NS and PEI) or in NT, you must be admitted to an MLA program accredited (or undergoing accreditation) by the Canadian Medical Association (CMA) to write the CSMLS national certification exam, which is required for employment in those provinces/territory.

-Students in provinces and territories other than BC, NB, NL, NS and PEI should contact the Program Administrator, Science to determine which program stream is right for them.
+If you are a student in a province/territory other than BC, NB, NL, NS, PEI and NT, contact the Program Administrator, Science to determine which program is right for you.

 What are the employment prospects?

 The employment rate of TRU graduates from the MLA program is 95% or more.
-The main reason the rate is so high is because the program is employment driven; most laboratory sites will only sign up students for practicum placements when they foresee future hiring needs
+The main reason the rate is so high is because the program is employment driven.
+Most laboratory sites accept students for practicum placements only when the sites foresee future hiring needs.

-Applicants should fully investigate the job opportunities in their area before starting the program.
+As an applicant, fully investigate the job opportunities in your area before starting the program.